 \subsection{Data collection}

-We make a first attempt to study the model parsing problem.
-Since data drives research, it is important to collect a dataset for our new research problem.
+We make the first attempt to study the model parsing problem.
+Since data drives research, it is essential to collect a dataset for our new research problem.
 Given the large number of GMs published in recent years~\cite{wang2019generative, jabbar2020survey}, we consider a few factors while deciding which GMs to be included in our dataset.
-First of all, since it is desirable to study if model parsing is content dependent, we would like to collect GMs with as diverse content as possible, such as face, digits, and generic objects.
-Secondly, we give preference to GMs where either the authors have released pre-trained models/images or there is a training script available publicly to train models from scratch.
+First of all, since it is desirable to study if model parsing is content-dependent, we hope to collect GMs with as diverse content as possible, such as the face, digits, and generic scenes.
+Secondly, we give preference to GMs where either the authors have publicly released pre-trained models, generated images, or the training script.
 Third, the network architecture of the GM should be clearly described in the respective paper.